D3strukt0r/votifier-client-php/README.md

 ### Usage

-Simply create an object with all informations
+Simply create an object with all information

-(For server with the classic Votifier plugins)
+(For the servers with the classic Votifier plugins)
 ```php
 <?php